Digital-Anthropic/cloud-labs/terraform/theory/README.md

 }
 ```

-### Organizing full project
+### Organizing Terraform Project

-Organizing your Terraform code into a structured folder and project layout can help maintainability and readability.
+Organizing your Terraform code into a structured folder and project layout can
+help maintainability and readability.
 Here's a recommended folder structure:

 ```css
 terraform-project/